-Boost ROI with Hosted Shared Linux desktops, which give more users access to the same infrastructure.
-Increase productivity by enabling mobile employees to use non-Linux devices to access their specialized Linux applications and desktops.
+Boost ROI with Hosted Shared Linux virtual desktops, which give more users access to the same infrastructure.
+Increase productivity by enabling mobile employees to use non-Linux devices to access their specialized Linux VDI.

 Streamline management and reduce training with centralized administration of multiple resources from a single console/platform.
 Familiar tools and processes such as Studio and Director minimize the learning curve for administrators and support groups.

 Secure sensitive data and intellectual property in the data center and set up policy controls to allow geographically distributed employees and contractors to collaborate securely in real time.